Swamylab/Lehnert_et_al_Attention/README.md

 3) Plot kernels.

 Details of how energy and kernels are computed can be found in the Methods of the paper.

+Example plots showing the outcome of running the code with sample data:

 ![3590](https://github.com/Swamylab/Lehnert_et_al_Attention/assets/33532310/21c293ea-e66d-4aee-b651-9fe68e6a9e1b)